 There have been some concerns regarding the butterfly safety razor.

 When you’re shaving you may accidentally turn the tip of the handle, which loosens the head that holds shut the blade.
 This can be really dangerous, leading to an unwanted cut.

-But if you’re really mindful and have a good quality safety razor, butterfly razors will also be OK for you.
+But if you’re really mindful and have a good quality safety razor, butterfly razors can be great.

 Remember, This Is a One-Time Investment

 This is crucial to remember when you see a higher price tag for a safety razor than you would regularly spend on your disposable razors.

 Don’t give up on the idea of owning a safety razor.
 It will last you for YEARS!